Director, Research Training, The Feinstein Institute for Medical Research

 Phone: (516) 562-3402

-Barbara Sherry, PhD, is currently an investigator and head of the Center for Immunology and Inflammation at The Feinstein Institute for Medical Research.
-She holds a joint appointment as professor in the departments of medicine and molecular medicine at Hofstra-North Shore LIJ School of Medicine.
+Barbara Sherry, PhD, is currently a professor and head of the Center for Immunology and Inflammation at The Feinstein Institute for Medical Research.
+She holds a joint appointment as professor in the departments of medicine and molecular medicine at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.

 Dr. Sherry received her bachelor’s degree from Smith College and her doctoral degree from Brandeis University.
 Early in her career, while a postdoctoral fellow at The Rockefeller University, Dr. Sherry pioneered a protein-based strategy to discover novel cytokines – immune regulatory proteins secreted by blood cells – that play a role in protecting the body against pathogens.
 Her work led to the discovery of three novel proteins (MIP-1α, MIP-1β and MIP-2) whose actions are critical for both host defense and normal immune system homeostasis.
 These were three of the founding members of the group of proteins now known as chemokines – a class of secreted proteins that regulate cell movement and serve as the “traffic cops” of the immune system.
 Dr. Sherry’s laboratory continues to investigate the biological roles of these molecules in the body’s response to bacterial and viral infections and cancer.